Yagora/secret-santa-rs/README.md

 # Secret-santa-rs

-Welcome to the first secret Santa program in rust.

 ## How to use

 You have to `clone` this repository and fulfill the config.yaml with your personal configuration.